Appendix 1Q; Resiliency to Overcome Setbacks

 "My thoughts are not your thoughts, Nor are your ways My ways,” says the Lord.
 “For as the heavens are higher than the earth, So are My ways higher than your ways, And My thoughts than your thoughts."

+The underlying message to the verse is for you to show your trust in God.
 When you struggle with your motivation to continue through roadblocks to achieve your goal or when you struggle with doing the right thing as defined by psych-social societal standards/norms instead of doing those things that fulfill untamed urges and desires, remember God!

-Reading on from there, in Isaiah 55:10-13, you find that when you do change your perspective to follow Godly standards, you'll attain peace and joy (because you learn to let hope, faith, and self-sacrifice drive your resiliency so you can tolerate the temporary discomfort of uncertainty and make the decision to delay or deny gratification of fleshly desires).
+Reading on from there, in Isaiah 55:10-13, you find that when you do change your perspective to follow Godly standards, you'll attain peace and joy.
+This is because you learn to let hope, faith, and self-sacrifice drive your resiliency so you can tolerate the temporary discomfort of uncertainty and make the decision to delay or deny gratification of fleshly desires because you know God.
 Applying this to your thinking produces a focus shift that leads to actions of fervent pray, that never ceases, whether your prayers are answered the way you requested or not (1 Thessalonians 5:16-18, James 5:16).
-To access the positive energy needed to make this happen, you must operate out of a healthy, balanced self-concept; an identity built on the love and forgiveness of a Sovereign and good God (Ephesians 1:11, 3:17-20,
+To access the positive energy needed to make this happen, you must operate out of a healthy, balanced self-concept that is grounded in the Holy God; an identity built on the love and forgiveness of a Sovereign and good God (Ephesians 1:11, 3:17-20, Revelation 4:11, Romans 8:28, Proverbs 16:19, Jeremiah 31:3).
+Your identity or association with God through Christ gives you the power and hope to regulate your emotional responses.
+The hope that comes alive from faith energizes your every decision.

 -

 The possession of this identity may be hard for you to recognize in yourself, but it’s easily observable to others.
-Don’t let defense mechanisms, like false pride and independence, block your self-image.
+Don’t let defense mechanisms, like false pride and independence block your self-image.
 They shut out the trust and vulnerability needed to be able to gain access to this new Christian identity (2 Corinthians 4:7, 12:9, James 4:7, 1 Peter 2:9, 5:6, read Appendix 2N).

-Making good, but risky Christian decisions (as defined by the odds not being in your favor or decisions that aren't popular), is more common in a Christian who actually walks the talk of Christianity.
-Author David A. Sherwood, Ph.D., LICSW, ACSW, (1988), says this, "Ultimately, “doing the right thing” results from our making judgments that grow out of our character as we are “changed into his likeness from one degree of glory to another; for this comes from the Lord who is the Spirit” (2 Corinthians 3:18)".
-Continuing to make cognitively consistent decisions amid uncertainty is what most people would label as having the trait of resiliency.
-Being a resilient Christian helps you to stay focused on your goals, even in hard/bad times, and makes you more willing to take risks to achieve the promises of God.
-Resiliency is an expression of the hope that comes from your faith in the Triune Christian God, a Christian's cognitively consistent character (as seen by others as value-based decisions expressed in goal-directed actions or said another way, going after what your faith is sure of but you don't see in the physical world, Hebrews 11:1).
-Your faith is elastic; the more confidence you have, the more faith energizes your every decision.
-Hope gives you the energy, and faith gives you the courage, but it trust that encourages you to wait on God's timing to implement creative solutions.
-When you practice self-discipline by shunning your human tendency to struggle with worry from a negative imagination, you ShinE .
-You are a reflection of what is possible with God - the ability to do things differently so you get different results (Sweetman, D., Luthans, F., Avey, J. B., & Luthans, B. C. (2011), Proverbs 3:5-6, Jeremiah 32:27).
+Making good, but risky Christian decisions (as defined by secular odds not being in your favor or decisions that aren't popular), is more common in a Christian who actually walks the talk of Christianity.
+Author David A. Sherwood, Ph.D., LICSW, ACSW, (1988), says this, "Ultimately, “doing the right thing” results from our making judgments that grow out of our character as we are “changed into his likeness from one degree of glory to another; for this comes from the Lord who is the Spirit” (2 Corinthians 3:18).
+Continuing to make cognitively consistent decisions amid uncertainty is what most people would label as having the trait of Christian resilience.

 2

+Resiliency is a skill that improves with time and with each proper application of the Word of God.
 The substance needed to produce resiliency is Godly love; love trusts!
 It provides the motivation and courage to attack any obstacles that stands in the way of a Godly goal.
-The power to show this resilient energy comes from the experience of expressing faith in action.
-God driven faith is expressed in righteousness when you stay full of God, not yourself (1 Corinthians 1:17, Hebrews 12:2).
+The power to show this resilient energy comes from the experiences of expressing faith in action.
+These experiences build upon each other and strengthen your faith (Mark 4:30-32).
+When you stay full of God, not yourself, your beliefs mixed with gratitude drives your faith and gives you the courage to express God-honoring behavior (1 Corinthians 1:17, Hebrews 12:2).
 Being “in Christ” is the “hope of glory”; it’s knowing the fruit of the Spirit of Love lies within you (Galatians 5:22-23, Colossians 1:27).
-With His identity established in you, you can become ... a peaceful problem solver, a creative decision maker, an optimistic realist, etc. Your decision to express the Spirit rather than grieve Him, transforming your A, B, C’s so you can establish a new normal modeled after the Creator (2 Corinthians 5:7, Colossians 3:9-10, Ephesians 4:30, 3:19).

 The root cause of anxiety is fear.
-Love is the antidote for fear and because when you know God you can choose to express confidence knowing that God, thesource of love, never fails (1 John 4:7-21).
+Love is the antidote for fear and because when you know God you can choose to express confidence being sure that God, the source of love, never fails (1 John 4:7-21).
 If you don’t experience peace and joy in all circumstances, it’s ok to ask why-just direct the why question to yourself (Nehemiah 8:10, Romans 5:1).
 Read about how Moses struggled with esteem issues before he knew God in Exodus 3:1-12.
 It's your perspective that shapes your attitude and this is what generates the direction of and options to decision-making.
-Walking around with fear or love, being controlling or trusting, living by a self-driven creed of "I want what I want when I want it" or by choosing to believe "all things work out for good for those who love God" is a choice of perspective that shapes not only your attitude but your options as well.
+Walking around with fear or love, being controlling or trusting, living by a self-driven creed of "I want what I want when I want it" or by choosing to believe "all things work out for good for those who love God" is a choice of perspective that shapes not only your attitude but your behavioral options as well.

 Who do you look to for perspective; God or yourself?